 Neither American Airlines Group Inc. (TSX:AALC), Delta nor United Continental Holdings Inc. (NYSE:UALB) have taken steps to combat the low fares although Delta did begin offering “Basic Economy” fares on some overseas flights.

 With American, Delta and United all seeing excess unused capacity in the transatlantic market some say it’s only a matter of time before the U.S. ‘big 3’ jump into the low-cost market.

 Southwest Airlines Co.
-(NYSE:LUVC) has indicated transatlantic flights are a future possibility.
+(NYSE:LUVD) has indicated transatlantic flights are a future possibility.
 For the immediate future, however, Southwest is expected to concentrate on Latin America and the Caribbean.

 One U.S. airline, JetBlue Airways Corp.
 (NASDAQ:JBLUC) is seen as the one carrier most likely to try low-cost transatlantic fares sooner rather than later.
 Analysts and experts point to the fact JetBlue has expanded service to dozens of Caribbean destinations as evidence the company is ready to take on Europe.
 Recently JetBlue’s Mint premium cabin provides a product similar to that of global carriers on international routes.